Pandaroses/doubletapp/notes/nea.typ

 AFTER INSERT ON game
 FOR EACH ROW EXECUTE FUNCTION update_statistics_on_game_insert();
 ```)
+this trigger is used to update both user statistics, and global statistics, when a game is submitted, it is inserted into the game table, and then the trigger is called to update the statistics.
+a game is only submitted when it is verified and guaranteed to be a valid game, so the statistics do not include cheaters. additionally you do have to be logged in to submit a game, so the statistics are only updated for logged in users.
 === Data Structures

 ==== Circular Queue
 A queue is a data structure following the FIFO (first in first out) principle, where you use a sized array, along with variables to store the capacity, front & back of the array, when a file is queued, the file is put onto the index of the back of the array, and then the back index is added to % capacity unless the back becomes equal to the front, in which the queue returns an error instead, this allows for a non resizable array, which allows a set amount of elements to be queued, but not more than the size of the array, allowing for efficient memory management

 ==== HashMap
 A hash table (colloquially called a hashmap) is an array that is abstracted over by a "hashing" function, which outputs an index based on an output, usually the hash function aims to be as diverse as possible, but you can also write special hash functions that are more efficient for your given data types.

 ==== Option/Result Types
 an Optional type, is a simple data structure that allows for beautiful error handling, an Option type wraps the output data, allowing for the error to be handled before trying to manipulate data, i.e in a Some(data) or None, where None means that the data was nonexistent, or we can use a result type to handle errors down the stack, where we can pass the error with Err(e) and Ok(d), so if one part of the function layer breaks we can know exactly where it errored and softly handle the error if needed